hubtype/botonic/doc-botonic/docs/project-structure.md

 - `routes.js`: Here you'll define routes, which maps user inputs and payloads to actions.
 You can also use imported subroutes from other files.
 - `actions`: Actions are the units of logic that your bot can perform and where the responses of your bot are defined.
 You are free to organize them into subdirectories.
 - `locales`: Locales are objects from which your bot takes your multilanguage definitions.
 This is useful if you want your bot to address different audiences.
 The `locales/index.js` file is where all the languages are imported.
 - `webviews`: Webviews are small web pages that pop up in the middle of the conversation flow.
-This lets you offer experiences and features that might be difficult to offer with message bubbles, such as picking products to buy, seats to book, or dates to reserve.
+This lets you offer experiences and features that might be difficult with message bubbles, such as picking products to buy, seats to book or appointments.
-- `webchat`: Here reside all the styles and customized components for your webchat.
+- `webchat`: Here resides all the styles and customized components for your webchat.
 - `nlu`: Here you can define the utterances for every language you want to understand with `Botonic NLU`.
 - `assets`: Assets is where you can store all the media required for your bot.
 - `plugins.js`: Define your botonic plugins.